shirblc/angular-gulp/README.md

 Tests are written in TypeScript and each component's tests are located in the same directory as the component.
 Test files' names follow this format: `<component_name>.spec.ts`.
 This format is the way tests are picked up by the main testing file, and so it's important to keep to it.

 End-to-end tests are also written in TypeScript.
 All end-to-end tests are located in [e2e/src](./e2e/src), and are named in a similar manner to regular specs files: `<something_to_test>.spec.ts`.
-Protractor's configuration file is located in the e2e directory, along with the tests directory.
+The Cypress config is in the root (in `cypress.json`), but the plugins and support files are in the [e2e](./e2e) folder as well.

 ### Running Tests

 Running tests is done through the dedicated Gulp task.
 All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Rollup's compilation of tests and project files.

-Running end-to-end tests is also done through the dedicated gulp task.
-Running `gulp e2e` in the terminal will bundle up assets for testing, fire up the development server and run Protractor.
-Once Protractor is done testing, the development server is killed automatically by gulp.
+Running end-to-end tests is done through an npm script.
+Running `npm run e2e` in the terminal will bundle up assets for testing, fire up the development server and run Cypress.

 ## Hosting